More Republicans are calling on Jeff Sessions to recuse himself from Russia probe

 AG Sessions must recuse himself from the Russia investigation.— Justin Amash (@justinamash) March 2, 2017

-Sen. Rob Portman (R-Ohio) sent out a statement Thursday morning saying Session needs to step aside.
+Sen. Rob Portman (R-Ohio) sent out a statement Thursday morning saying Sessions needs to step aside.
 "Jeff Sessions is a former colleague and friend, but I think it would be best for him and for the country to recuse himself from the DOJ Russia probe," Portman's statement said.
-Rep. Martha McSally (R-Ariz.) and Rep. Raul Labrador (R-Idaho) have also said Sessions should recuse himself.
+Rep. Martha McSally (R-Ariz.), Rep. Patrick Meehan (R-Pa.), Rep. Leonard Lance (R-N.J.), and Rep. Raul Labrador (R-Idaho) have also said Sessions should recuse himself.
+Sen. Jeff Flake (R-Ariz.) stopped just short of calling on Sessions to step aside.
+"Obviously he is going to need to clarify," Flake told Reuters, "and likely recuse himself from any investigation with regard to the Russians."

 House Majority Leader Kevin McCarthy (R-Calif.) briefly joined the calls for recusal when he said it would be "easier" if Sessions removed himself.
 But he quickly walked that back Thursday morning, going on Fox to say, "I'm not calling on him to recuse himself."

-Note: This story is being updated as more Republicans announce their views on Sessions.